 With the WebPack, you are receiving web hosting and website editing platform for free as part of your Flipcause subscription.
 Your organization will need to continue to maintain the domain registration and email hosting.

-Luckily, the web hosting is typically the most expensive portion.
-So, when you switch to Flipcause WebPack, you can choose to terminate your existing web hosting and no longer have to continue paying for it.
+Luckily, web hosting is typically the most expensive portion.
+So when you switch to Flipcause WebPack, you can choose to terminate your existing web hosting and no longer have to continue paying for it.

 Sometimes, all four of these components or a combination of them are bundled into a package.
 In that case, you can check with your provider about changing the package to unsubscribe from the web hosting.